There are four types of relationships that can exist between two entities.

 One-to-Many or Many-to-One Relationship

 In one-to-many relationship a record in a table can be associated with one or more records in another table.
 It completely depends upon the way how do one analyze the relationship, if we will look from the opposite direction then one-to-many relationship will become the many-to-one relationship. .

 For example, If there are two entity type ‘Employee' and ‘Department' then each ‘Department' can have more than one ‘Employee' but each ‘Employee' belongs to only one ‘Department'.
 In this example, we can say that each Department is associated with many Employee.
 So, it is a one-to-many relationship.
 But, if we see it the other way i.e many Employee is associated with one Department then we can say that it is a many-to-one relationship.

-Now, to understand the concept of the linking table here, we can have the ‘Order’ entity as a linking table that links the ‘Customer’ and ‘Product’ entity.
-We can break this many-to-many relationship into two one-to-many relationships.
-First, each ‘Customer’ can have many ‘Order’ whereas each ‘Order’ is related to only one ‘Customer’.
-Second, each ‘Order’ is related to only one Product whereas there can many orders for the same Product.
+Now, to understand the concept of the linking table or bridge table, we can have the ‘Order’ entity as the linking table that links the ‘Customer’ and ‘Product’ entity.
+We can break this many-to-many relationship into two one-to-many relationships such that each customer can have many products and each product can be associated with many cistomers.

 We can easily configure the relationship between tables with the code-first workflow.
 The Code-First provides two ways to configure relationships

 In the next article we will learn to configure relationship between tables using data annotations